 In 1913 dredging came to the Powder River.
 The remains of Dredge #1 can be seen near the Sumpter Valley Railway depot in McEwen.
 Dredge #2, the largest of three dredges used to extract the precious gold, can also be seen at the edge of town in a pond of its own making.
 Dredging continued in the valley until 1954.

 On August 13, 1917, Sumpter was the site of a devastating fire.
 Starting in the Capital Hotel, the fire soon spread to adjacent buildings, and despite all efforts to contain the flames, nearly 100 buildings were completely destroyed.
 Lying totally in ruins, the fire spelled the death of the Queen City.
 Hard rock mining was winding down in the area and many miners simply moved on to more profitable strikes.

 The Sumpter Valley Railway began its decline in 1933 and passenger service was discontinued around 1937.
 The last run was in April of 1947.

-Today there is still gold in the bedrock of Sumpter Valley as it was too deep for the dredges to get to it.
+Allegedly there is still gold in the bedrock of Sumpter Valley as it was too deep for the dredges to get to it.
 The town has seen a revival as a historic tourist attraction, where the evidence of its former gold mining glory days is still in evidence in the many mine tailings.

-Dredge #2 has been preserved and now sits in the midst of Sumpter Dredge State Park, where tours of the old dredge are available during the summer.
+The Sumpter Valley Dredge, operating from 1935 until 1954, has been preserved and now sits in the midst of Sumpter Dredge State Park, where tours of the old dredge are available during the summer.
 The town also provides a historic Narrow Gauge Railroad, where tourists can experience the early 1900s by taking a steam engine tour of the area.

 On Memorial Day and Labor Day weekends, as well as on the 4th of July, the town comes alive with one of the most popular Flea Markets in the state.
 Be sure to plan on spending the day at the hundreds of vendors who set up throughout the town.